Berkeley-CS61B/website-sp24/labs/lab09/index.md

 number and calculate the next number.
-We won't go into the details of this math, but see [Wikipedia](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) if you're curious. **More importantly, the sequence generated is deterministic, and the way we get different sequences is by choosing what is called a "seed".** That is, pseudorandomness will be a core part of Project 3.
+We won't go into the details of this math, but see [Wikipedia](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) if you're curious. **More importantly, the sequence generated is deterministic, and the way we get different sequences is by choosing what is called a "seed".** This pseudorandomness will be a core part of Project 3.

 In the above code snippet, the seed is the input to the `Random` constructor, so `1000` in this case.
 Having control over the seed is pretty useful since it